 4. Acupoint: GV-14 (Other Names: The Governing Vessel-14/Da Zhui/Great Vertebra)

-This point helps in strengthening energy, both to help us stay healthy and to boost our immune system.
+This point can help in strengthening energy, both to help us stay healthy and to boost our immune system.

 5. Acupoint: LU-1 (Other Names: Lung-1/Zhong Fu/Middle Palace)